Three Way Diverter Valves, aka Three Port Valves, 3-Way Valves, L-Port Valves for Greywater Systems

 Before clicking the "buy" button, make sure your system is designed to use as little resources as possible in its use and maintenance, including using as little plastic, as little bad plastic, and as few valves as possible.

 The typical system uses at most three of these valves, one for the kitchen sink (yes, this this is legal only in Arizona so far, but the rules will catch up elsewhere before the house falls down), and one for the rest of the plumbing, and a one-inch brass valve from the laundry.

 It is possible to make greywater valves of a better material (and a better design).
 If you or someone you know has a plastics manufacturing plant, please contact us for a design for better valves.
-The minute there is a more ecological valve, we'll drop these.
+The minute there is a more ecological valve, we'll sell it instead.